Bowling Green, Ohio: Industrialization

 This period was followed by an expansion of the automobile industry.
 In late 1922 or early 1923, Coats Steam Car moved to the area and hired numerous workers.
 It eventually went out of business as the industry became centralized in Detroit, Michigan.

 Bank robbers Pretty Boy Floyd and Billy the Killer encountered police in Bowling Green in April 1931.
 Their armed confrontation resulted in the death of Billy the Killer.

 During World War II Italian and German prisoners of war were held nearby.
 They were used to staff the Heinz Tomato Ketchup factory in town.
 The ketchup factory closed in 1975.

-A runaway freight train carrying hazardous liquids passed through Bowling Green in 2001, in what is known as the known as the CSX 8888 incident.
+A runaway freight train carrying hazardous liquids passed through Bowling Green in 2001, in what is known as the CSX 8888 incident.
 It traveled more than 65 miles south of Toledo before being stopped by a veteran railroad worker near Kenton; he jumped into the train while it was moving.
 No one was hurt and there was no property damage in the incident.